gofynd/fdk-client-golang/documentation/PLATFORM.md

 #### createLocation
-Create a location asscoiated to a company.
+Create a location associated to a company.

 ```golang